-We have audited the financial statements of Colorado Access Foundation (the "Foundation"), which comprise the statement of financial position as of December 31, 2022 and the related statements of activities and changes in net assets and cash flows for the period from November 23, 2021 (inception) through December 31, 2022, and the related notes to the financial statements.
+We have audited the financial statements of Colorado Access Foundation (the "Foundation"), which comprise the statement of financial position as of December 31, 2023 and 2022 and the related statements of activities and changes in net assets and cash flows for the year ended December 31, 2023 and the period from November 23, 2021 (inception) through December 31, 2022, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2022 and the changes in its net assets and its cash flows for the period from November 23, 2021 (inception) through December 31, 2022 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2023 and 2022 and the changes in its net assets and its cash flows for the year ended December 31, 2023 and the period from November 23, 2021 (inception) through December 31, 2022 in accordance with accounting principles generally accepted in the United States of America.